Iraq War: 2007: US troops surge

-On 10 May 2007, 144 Iraqi Parliamentary lawmakers signed onto a legislative petition calling on the United States to set a timetable for withdrawal.
-On 3 June 2007, the Iraqi Parliament voted 85 to 59 to require the Iraqi government to consult with Parliament before requesting additional extensions of the UN Security Council Mandate for Coalition operations in Iraq.
+On 10 May 2007, 144 Iraqi Parliamentary lawmakers signed onto a legislative petition calling on the US to set a timetable for withdrawal.
+On 3 June 2007, the Iraqi Parliament voted 85 to 59 to require the Iraqi government to consult with Parliament before requesting additional extensions of the UN Security Council Mandate for coalition operations in Iraq.

-Pressures on US troops were compounded by the continuing withdrawal of coalition forces.
+Pressures on US troops were compounded by continued withdrawal of coalition forces.
 In early 2007, British Prime Minister Blair announced that following Operation Sinbad, British troops would begin to withdraw from Basra Governorate, handing security over to the Iraqis.
 In July Danish Prime Minister Anders Fogh Rasmussen also announced the withdrawal of 441 Danish troops from Iraq, leaving only a unit of nine soldiers manning four observational helicopters.
 In October 2019, the new Danish government said it would not re-open an official probe into the country's participation in the US-led military coalition in 2003 Iraqi war.

 Planned troop reduction

 In a speech made to Congress on 10 September 2007, Petraeus "envisioned the withdrawal of roughly 30,000 US troops by next summer, beginning with a Marine contingent [in September]."
-On 13 September, Bush backed a limited withdrawal of troops from Iraq.
+On 13 September, Bush announced a limited withdrawal of troops from Iraq.

 Bush said 5,700 personnel would be home by Christmas 2007, and expected thousands more to return by July 2008.
 The plan would take troop numbers back to their level before the surge at the beginning of 2007.

 Effects of the surge on security

-By March 2008, violence in Iraq was reported curtailed by 40–80%, according to a Pentagon report.
+By March 2008, violence in Iraq was reportedly curtailed by 40–80%, according to a Pentagon report.
 Independent reports raised questions about those assessments.
 An Iraqi military spokesman claimed that civilian deaths since the start of the troop surge plan were 265 in Baghdad, down from 1,440 in the four previous weeks.
 The New York Times counted more than 450 Iraqi civilians killed during the same 28‑day period, based on initial daily reports from Iraqi Interior Ministry and hospital officials.

-Historically, the daily counts tallied by The New York Times have underestimated the total death toll by 50% or more when compared to studies by the United Nations, which rely upon figures from the Iraqi Health Ministry and morgue figures.
+Historically, the daily counts tallied by The New York Times underestimated the total death toll by 50% or more when compared to studies by the UN, which rely upon figures from the Iraqi Health Ministry and morgue figures.

 The rate of US combat deaths in Baghdad nearly doubled to 3.14 per day in the first seven weeks of the "surge" in security activity, compared to the previous period.
 Across the rest of Iraq, it decreased slightly.